jakemmarsh/react-tour-guide/README.md

 ### Options

-A Javascript object is passed to the TourGuideMixin to specify options, as well as the steps of your tour as an array.
+A Javascript object is passed to the `TourGuideMixin` to specify options, as well as the steps of your tour as an array.
 The options are:

+- `scrollToSteps` (bool): if true, the page will be automatically scrolled to the next indicator (if one exists) after a tooltip is dismissed.
+Defaults to `true`.
-- `pointSize` (int): the size (in pixels) that you want the Indicator to be.
+- `indicatorSize` (int): the size (in pixels) that you want the Indicator to be.
 Defaults to `30`.
+- `tooltipWidth` (int): the width (in pixels) that you want each tooltip to be.
+Defaults to `250`.

 Each "step" in the array represents one indicator and tooltip that a user must click through in the guided tour.
 A step has the following structure: